Jitsu-13/Uno_Game/README.md

 # Uno_Game
-This program is a recreation of vanilla uno using Java Object Orienented Programming.
-It is run through the terminal, and the user plays the game by intereacting with prompts from the terminal
+It is game running through the terminal, and the user plays the game by intereacting with prompts from the terminal

+## Game Video

 ## Symbols Guide